KeiSugiyasu/sample-chat-server-dart/README.md

 dart pub get
 ```

-Run builder to generate json serializer codes when you modified the models annoted with json serializer or adding one.
+Run builder to generate json serializer codes when you modified the models annotated with json serializer or adding one.
 ```
 dart run build_runner build
 ```